Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

 Increasing the hopping changes the populations at low occupancy while leaving essentially unaffected the tail at large $n$.
 In particular, the coherent hopping from and into the neighboring sites increases the probability of having an empty site at expenses of finite occupation.
 This is a genuine feature of our dissipative many body lattice problem with local two body losses: starting from a state with average filling $n\sim 1$, hopping processes towards neighboring sites creates double occupations which escape at a rate $\eta$, reducing the total occupation.
 This trend goes on upon further increasing $J$, ultimately suppressing the population inversion above a threshold hopping.
 This mechanism also explains more in detail the observed overall decrease of average occupation with $J$, Fig. \ref{fig:nVsJ}, which we already discussed in the previous section.

 An interesting question concerns the relation between the NDoS effect discussed in Sec.~\ref{sec:spectFunctionNorm} and the population inversion in the reduced stationary density matrix.
 In closed quantum systems described by unitary evolution the two concepts are directly related, namely a NDoS could only emerge in presence of a inversion of populations where higher energy states are more occupied than lower energy ones.
 For open quantum systems the situation is more subtle and the two concepts are not in one-to-one correspondence~\cite{scarlatellaClerkSchiro2018}.
-In the next section we will discuss how those two effects evolve upon increasing the hopping and their impact on the instability of the normal phase towards a superfluid transition.